TexBlock/TiC-Wiki/Tinkers'-Construct-3-FAQ.md

 To build the foundry, you need to use scorched blocks instead of seared blocks, and the structure must include the corners, as shown in the image below.

 ![Foundry structure](https://i.imgur.com/EObDe7w.png)

+## Why won't my tools level up?
+Can I play tool leveling for Tinkers' Construct 3?

+Tool leveling was added by an addon, it was never part of the base mod.
+The mod is not updated to 1.16, as its main developer is no longer active.
+The current Tinkers' Construct team has no plans to update the mod, but we expect another author will update it in the near future.
+If you are interested in the idea, a couple of our developers have ideas for tool leveling we are willing to discuss [on our Discord](https://discord.gg/njGrvuh)

+## Where did the Tinkers armor go?

+Constructs Armory is another addon, this one made by TheIllusiveC4.
+He has no current timeline, but has discussed some plans for the mod's future on [his discord](https://discord.gg/JWgrdwt).